iuf/xstyle/hosting.md

 ## Things to do after each starting group
 * **Judges:** Write down their rankings in the provided form
-* **Judges:** Fill in their own name(s) in the ranking form
 * **Chief Judge:** collect all ranking forms and hand them over to the evaluation team
 * If possible, the next starting group can begin at this point.
-* **Evaluation team:** calculate ranking scores und write down the advancing riders
-Important: Don't forget to discard the best and worst rank per rider.
+* **Evaluation team:** calculate ranking scores und write down the advancing riders. **Important:** Don't forget to discard the best and worst rank per rider.

 ## Things to do after each round
 * **Evaluation team:** Calculate advancing competitors